Call Us: 1-888-296-3059

 Plea Negotiations: Reducing DUI to Lesser Charges

-Can a traffic lawyer get a DUI reduced through plea bargaining?
-Yes, attorneys often negotiate DUI charges down to lesser offenses such as reckless driving, negligent driving, or public intoxication that carry significantly reduced penalties and fewer long-term consequences.
+Can a traffic lawyer reduce a DUI through plea bargaining?
+Yes.
+Attorneys often negotiate to downgrade DUI charges to lesser offenses, such as reckless driving, negligent driving, or public intoxication.
+As a result, clients face significantly reduced penalties and fewer long-term consequences.

 Professional lawyers understand prosecutor tendencies and acceptable plea agreements in different jurisdictions.
-They can often secure outcomes that avoid DUI conviction entirely while resolving cases through reduced charges that minimize impact on employment, professional licenses, and insurance rates.
+They can work toward negotiated outcomes that may involve reduced charges, depending on the circumstances and prosecutorial discretion.

 Technical Defenses: Attacking DUI Evidence and Procedures

-Can a traffic lawyer get a DUI reduced by challenging testing accuracy?
+Can a traffic lawyer reduce a DUI by challenging testing accuracy?
 Definitely.
-DUI cases depend on blood alcohol content measurements and field sobriety tests that involve complex scientific procedures and equipment that must be properly maintained and administered to produce reliable results.
+DUI cases rely on blood alcohol measurements and field sobriety tests, which involve complex procedures and specialized equipment.
+Therefore, any mistakes in maintenance or administration can undermine the reliability of this evidence.

 The Federal Motor Carrier Safety Administration (FMCSA) imposes additional testing requirements for commercial drivers, and attorneys familiar with these regulations can identify violations that compromise evidence validity.
 Technical challenges often create reasonable doubt about impairment levels and testing accuracy.